House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Dahoon Holly Tree

-Dahoon Holly Tree is a hardy holly type that can thrive in any surroundings.
-The tree is easy to maintain, and it will be a great decorative piece for months.
+The Dahoon Holly Tree is a hardy type that can thrive in any surroundings.
+The tree is easy to maintain and will be a great decorative piece for months.
 This evergreen holly is perfect for any landscape, with a height of 40 feet and a spread of 12 to 15 feet, providing ideal shade in the summer.
 They grow best in full sun and need over 6 hours of sun for faster production.

 8. Finetooth Holly Tree

-Finetooth Holly Tree falls in deciduous holly types, and it can be up to 13 feet tall.
-It is also known as Japanese Winterberry because of its pink flowers and its ability to endure in the cold more than other holly specimens.
-It has an outstanding evolution when planted in acidic, moist soils.
-This tree requires both a female and a male for successful pollination.
+The Finetooth Holly is deciduous and can grow up to 13 feet tall.
+It is also known as Japanese Winterberry because of its pink flowers and ability to endure in the cold more than other holly specimens.
+It thrives when planted in acidic, moist soils, and it requires a female and a male for successful pollination.

 9. Inkberry Holly Tree

-Inkberry Holly Tree is an evergreen bush plant that can reach a height and spread of 4 feet once mature.
-It’s round, dense, and this is another holly that is slow-growing.
-It will be suitable for your landscape, mainly by providing green tones even in winter, making your garden lush and inviting.
+The Inkberry Holly Tree is an evergreen bush plant that can reach a height and spread of 4 feet once mature.
+It’s round and dense and grows slowly.
+It provides green tones even in winter, making your garden lush and inviting.
 It starts to produce dark berries during mid-fall that last until late winter.

 10. Yaupon Holly Tree